 Online Positioning User Service (OPUS) is provided by the National Oceanic and Atmospheric Administration (NOAA).
 With OPUS you may accurately determine the coordinates of a static point anywhere on the territory of the United States without real-time corrections or base station nearby.

 You can use OPUS with Reach RS2 and Reach M2 only.
 To process data from Reach RS+, use the NRCAN CSRS-PPP service.
-You can learn more in the PPP guide.
+More details are in the PPP guide.

 In this guide, we will walk you through the following steps: